Kris Van Nest

 As a dad, I know parents are always facing choices on how to best prepare our children for the future and that kids want– need– to be excited by creative learning.
 Inspired by my son Blake and original work by Sir Ken Robinson, I’m currently on a mission to find what works to create inspired learning to share with other parents, families, educators, and caregivers.

-it works best when it’s dynamic, fun, and empowering
+learning works best when it’s dynamic, fun, & empowering

 I’ve spent the last 8 years actively exploring learning as a father, over 10 years around the world as a professional off-road driving instructor and precision driver, and have created and hosted several television shows on adventure learning – what I’ve found is that learning isn’t one size fits all, and it works best when it’s dynamic, fun, and empowering.

 |Makerspace at Newark Museum||Concordia Learning Center / St Joseph’s School for the Blind||St Joseph’s School for the Blind|